-- Online Click on the EIN link at www.irs.gov/businesses/small.
-The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 from 7:00 a.m. to 10:00 p.m. in the trustee's local time zone. - By mailing or faxing Form SS-4, Application for Employer Identification Number.
+• Online - Click on the EIN link at www.irs.gov/businesses/ small.
+The EIN is issued immediately once the application information is validated.

+• By telephone at 1-800-829-4933 from 7:00 a.m. to 10:00 p.m. in the trustee's local time zone.
+Assistance provided to callers from Alaska and Hawaii will be based on the hours of operation in the Pacific time zone.

+• By mailing or faxing Form SS-4, Application for Employer Identification Number.